User Experience (UX) in the Digital World

 User Experience and Native Advertising

-Native advertising is type of advertising where the ad of the product or service follows the flow of the feed itself.
-It doesn’t look like ad so it doesn’t provoke dissatisfaction of users.
-Word native presents the ad on the site that doesn’t look like ad but as natural part of the site.
+Native advertising is a type of advertising where the ad of the product or service follows the flow of the feed itself.
+It doesn’t look like the ad so it doesn’t provoke dissatisfaction of users.
+Word native presents the ad on the site that doesn’t look like an ad but as a natural part of the site.
 This type of advertising already is and will definitely be the next big thing in the future.

 Picture 3.
 View of native advertising in content